galaxyproteomics/galaxypedu/index.md

-# Welcome to the Galaxy-P training site
+# Welcome to the Galaxy-P Training Site

 ### **Galaxy-P in the Cloud: Educational Instance**